Hextract Web Page Header

 QIS 'DbLoad' Cache [*.dbload.(b32 | b64 | l32 | l64)] *

-output_file Path/Filename path of file to be created.
-Output is always GDSII.
+output_file Path/Filename path of file to be created. default is GDSII.

-determine the top level cell by computing which cell has the deeepest tree
+will determine the top level cell by computing which cell has the

-specified this defaults to the name of the cell used from the input file.
+If not specified this defaults to the name of the cell used from the

 -layers:layer_string Specify the layers to be extracted. (default: All layers)